NOAA-GSL/mpas_app/docs/sections/contributor_guide/documentation.rst

    file://<filesystem-path-to-your-clone>/docs/build/html/index.html

 After making and saving changes, re-run ``make docs`` and refresh your browser.

-If, at some point, you remove and recreate the ``mpas_app`` development environment, you will need to re-run ``. install-deps`` in the new environment.
-Until then, the installed doc packages will persist and support docs generation.

 .. note:: Previewing -- and, in general, developing -- documentation may be more easily accomplished on a personal workstation than on an HPC system.
 It may nevertheless be possible to preview documentation built on an HPC by 1.
 Running an X Windows client on your personal workstation, 2.
 Correctly configuring X forwarding over ssh, and 3.
 Launching a browser (e.g. Firefox) installed on the HPC; or, if the HPC provides a remote-desktop interface, using that for documentation development.